szabgab/awesome-for-non-programmers/README.md

 - [AI Language Partner](https://github.com/duct-tape2/ai-language-partner/blob/main/docs/community/CONTRIBUTOR_LANDING.md): Local-first Japanese speaking practice app for Korean learners.
 Non-programmers can improve Korean/Japanese docs, review beginner dialogue naturalness, and add learner notes through [first-timers-only issues](https://github.com/duct-tape2/ai-language-partner/labels/first-timers-only).
 - [LanguageTool](https://github.com/languagetool-org/languagetool): [LanguageTool](https://community.languagetool.org/) is an Open Source proofreading tool.
 - [swag-for-dev](https://github.com/swapagarwal/swag-for-dev): 😎👕🧦 A list of swag opportunities for developers.
-- [awesome-eli5](https://github.com/swapagarwal/awesome-eli5): 👶 Tech "explained" like you're five! git.io/eli5.
-- [awesome-inspiration](https://github.com/swapagarwal/awesome-inspiration): 🔥 A curated list of content worth sharing to help you get inspired! ⚡️.
 - [Oppia](https://github.com/oppia/oppia/wiki/Teaching-with-Oppia): [Oppia](https://www.oppia.org) is an online learning tool that enables anyone to easily create and share interactive activities.
-- [A-to-Z-Resources-for-Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students): This is a dynamic list for everything you need to know for coders and non-coders.
-Make yourself comfortable updating the list and using any of the resources listed.
-- [LearningOpportunity](https://guides.github.com/activities/hello-world/): A short tutorial on how to start contributing with GitHub.
 - [Awesome Animal Care](https://github.com/omkar-foss/awesome-animal-care): List of curated, practical information resources to care for dogs, cats, fishes, horses, parrots and others.
 - [Awesome App Ideas](https://github.com/tastejs/awesome-app-ideas) A list of app ideas.
 You can add your own app ideas.
 Non-Programmers can create app ideas for programmers looking through the list to solve.
 - [Awesome Fantasy](https://github.com/RichardLitt/awesome-fantasy): A list of fantasy books and TV-series that anyone can contribute to.
-- [first contributions](https://github.com/firstcontributions/first-contributions): Quick guide on forks, pull requests and contributions.
-- [Flexbox Froggy](https://github.com/thomaspark/flexboxfroggy): Learn CSS Flexbox while playing!
-- [Learn GIT branching](https://pcottle.github.io/learnGitBranching): Play the game and learn Git branching.
-- [DX Knowledge Base](https://github.com/DXHeroes/knowledge-base-content): Open source Knowledge Base filled with articles about Developer Experience and related topics like software creation process and team management.
 - [DevJoke](https://github.com/shrutikapoor08/devjoke): #DevJoke.
 Submit a PR if you know a good dev joke.
 - [LaTeX Gboard Dictionary](https://github.com/DenverCoder1/LaTeX-Gboard-Dictionary/issues/5): ⌨ Add shortcuts to a Gboard dictionary to allow Unicode to be typed with simple shortcuts on Android ⚡.
 - [Open Source Project and Resources](https://github.com/Ashish-khanagwal/Open-source-practice-and-resources): Make your first pull request with beginner friendly project, just add relevant resources which you find beneficial and adding values to your learning journey💪.
 - [Open Drinks](https://github.com/alfg/opendrinks): Submit drink recipes.
 - [the-sourdough-framework](https://github.com/hendricius/the-sourdough-framework): An opportunity to share your bread / sourdough recipes!.
-- [GitHub for Non-Programmers](https://github.com/tvanantwerp/github-for-non-programmers): Guide on using GitHub for workflows other than programming.
 - [Data Science Notes](https://github.com/wyattowalsh/data-science-notes): Share notes across topics in data science such as mathematics, visualization, and modeling!
 - [CheatSheets](https://github.com/Jahenr/CheatSheets): Cheat sheet documentation project that allows new/old contributors to add and reference most common commands for systems we know and love in a single place.
 - [Owncast](https://github.com/owncast/owncast): A self-hosted livestreaming video and chat server that allows you to build experiences similar, but not limited to, big tech owned services.
 A great project for those interested in design, media, documentation, tutorials or community engagement.
-- [Useful repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories): A collection of useful repositories which provide learning resources for developers.
 - [PetMe](https://github.com/akshitagupta15june/PetMe): A platform for finding homes for animals in need, always open to contributions.
 - [The Turing Way](https://github.com/alan-turing-institute/the-turing-way): A series of open source guides about data science and AI.
 Contributors can add to new and ongoing chapters, work on translation efforts, contribute to infrastructure maintenance work within the project, and more.

+## The resources

+These are resources that will help you contribute to projects (and can be contributed to themselves!)

+- [awesome-eli5](https://github.com/swapagarwal/awesome-eli5): 👶 Tech "explained" like you're five! git.io/eli5.
+- [awesome-inspiration](https://github.com/swapagarwal/awesome-inspiration): 🔥 A curated list of content worth sharing to help you get inspired! ⚡️.
+- [A-to-Z-Resources-for-Students](https://github.com/dipakkr/A-to-Z-Resources-for-Students): This is a dynamic list for everything you need to know for coders and non-coders.
+Make yourself comfortable updating the list and using any of the resources listed.
+- [LearningOpportunity](https://guides.github.com/activities/hello-world/): A short tutorial on how to start contributing with GitHub.
+- [First Contributions](https://github.com/firstcontributions/first-contributions): Quick guide on forks, pull requests and contributions.
+- [Flexbox Froggy](https://github.com/thomaspark/flexboxfroggy): Learn CSS Flexbox while playing!
+- [Learn GIT branching](https://pcottle.github.io/learnGitBranching): Play the game and learn Git branching.
+- [DX Knowledge Base](https://github.com/DXHeroes/knowledge-base-content): Open source Knowledge Base filled with articles about Developer Experience and related topics like software creation process and team management.
+- [GitHub for Non-Programmers](https://github.com/tvanantwerp/github-for-non-programmers): Guide on using GitHub for workflows other than programming.
+- [Useful repositories](https://github.com/Aatmaj-Zephyr/A-collection-of-useful-repositories): A collection of useful repositories which provide learning resources for developers.
 - [Basic Github commands](https://github.com/LiviaGitHub/basic-github-commands): This repository serves as a comprehensive guide to the fundamental commands of Git.
 Whether you are a beginner or looking to refresh your knowledge, this repository provides clear explanations and practical examples of essential Git commands.
 Contributors can enhance this project by: Adding new chapters or expanding ongoing ones, working on translation efforts to make the content accessible to a broader audience, providing feedback and suggestions for better documentation.

 ## Inactive projects